Browse Projects

 Browse projects by Freedmen's Bureau

 The Bureau of Refugees, Freedmen, and Abandoned Lands, often referred to as the Freedmen’s Bureau, was established on March 3, 1865.
 The duties of the Freedmen’s Bureau included supervision of all affairs relating to refugees, freedmen, and the custody of abandoned lands and property.
-These documents come from the Records of the Assistant Commissioner for Texas, Series 7: Reports.
+These documents come from the Records of the Assistant Commissioner for the State of Virginia, Series 6: Reports of Operations and Conditions in Virginia.

 Browse projects by Freedmen's Bureau

-Texas Assistant Commissioner, Reports, Reports of Operations and Conditions, Entered in Register 2, Nov.–Dec.
-1868, Part 2
+Virginia Assistant Commissioner, Reports of Operations and Conditions, Monthly Narrative Reports, May–Sept.
+1867, Part 4

 The Bureau of Refugees, Freedmen, and Abandoned Lands, often referred to as the Freedmen’s Bureau, was established on March 3, 1865.
 The duties of the Freedmen’s Bureau included supervision of all affairs relating to refugees, freedmen, and the custody of abandoned lands and property.
-These documents come from the Records of the Assistant Commissioner for Texas, Series 7: Reports.
+These documents come from the Records of the Assistant Commissioner for the State of Virginia, Series 6: Reports of Operations and Conditions in Virginia.

 Browse projects by Freedmen's Bureau